jairusgadmeneses/AuditEye-II/README.md

 ---

-## Overview
+# Overview

 AuditEye-II is an AI-powered auditing platform that streamlines document review, compliance verification, and dataset comparison.

 Instead of manually inspecting procurement records, invoices, quotations, expense reports, contracts, and supporting documents, users simply upload their files together with organizational policies.
-AuditEye-II automatically determines the appropriate auditing workflow, performs intelligent analysis, and generates structured audit insights.
+AuditEye-II intelligently determines the appropriate auditing workflow, performs AI-assisted analysis, and generates structured audit insights.

-The platform is designed with a modular architecture, allowing additional AI workflows to be integrated as the product evolves.
+Designed with a modular architecture, AuditEye-II can easily support additional auditing workflows as the platform evolves.

 ---